 Nina Willner, a former US Army captain, ran intelligence operations on Soviet territory in East Berlin during the Cold War.
-After working for some of our nation’s most sensitive intelligence organizations, Willner spent almost two decades living in Eastern Europe (including in Russia, Belarus and Czech Republic) working in the fields of human rights and rule of law, and for NGOs focused mainly on women's and children's causes.
+After working for some of our nation’s most sensitive intelligence organizations, Willner spent almost two decades living in Eastern Europe (including in Russia, Belarus and Czech Republic) working for the U.S Government in the fields of human rights and rule of law, and for NGOs focused mainly on women's and children's causes.
 Willner’s critically acclaimed book Forty Autumns (William Morrow) is a sweeping history of the Cold War that pieces together the intriguing and inspiring tale of Willner’s family divided by the Iron Curtain for more than forty years.

 With its uplifting message and wide appeal based on its narrative storytelling of one family’s faith, courage and resistance – Willner’s mother an escapee from communist East Germany and her father a survivor of Auschwitz–and based on the most up-to-date research, Forty Autumns follows the major political events of the Cold War including the American-Soviet superpower struggle for dominance in the Space Race, the Nuclear Arms Race and in proxy conflicts around the globe that at times brought the world to the brink of nuclear war.
 A personal look at a tenuous era that divided a city and a nation, and continues to haunt us, Forty Autumns is an intimate and beautifully written story of courage, resilience, and love—of one family whose spirit could not be broken, and their four decade journey to find each other again.